Transferring Bees From Nuc To Hive

 The most important step after transferring your bees from a nuc to a beehive is feeding them.
 There are various methods beekeepers use to feed bees to adopt them in a new home.

 I personally used to feed my new bees in the beehive by placing a ply Ashforth feeder inside the hive.
 Because the ply Ashforth feeder makes the feeding process very easy.
-But if you wish you can put a rapid feeder or crown board.
+But if you wish, you can put a rapid feeder or crown board.

 Make sure you feed them continuously with one-to-one sugar syrup until they cover at least 80% of the frame inside your brood box.

 But don’t overfeed them.
-Because if you overfeed your bees they will swarm away and leave your beehive.
+Because if you overfeed your bees, they will swarm away and leave your beehive.

-How Many Days It Will Take For The Bees To Be Used To Their New Home?
+How Many Days Will It Take For The Bees To Be Used To Their New Home?

 Inspect your colony regularly.
 Feed them properly.
-Take necessary care of them they will love their new place.
+Take necessary care of them; they will love their new place.

 What Can We Do With The Nuc Box After Nuc To Hive Transportation?